 If You Don’t Have A Good Defense, Use A Bad One

-So apparently if you don’t like ST:D it’s not because you genuinely don’t the characters, story or continuity problems, it’s because you are a sexist and a racist.
+So apparently if you don’t like ST:D it’s not because you genuinely don’t like the characters, story or continuity problems, it’s because you are a sexist and a racist.

 I have been told that I don’t like ST:D because I hate that a female was in charge.
 My response was I loved ST:V and Janeway as captain because they were well written from the start.
-I also point out that I liked captain Georgiou and feel like it would have been a better lead than Burnham.
+I also point out that I liked captain Georgiou and feel like she would have been a better lead than Burnham.
 That was till they turned Georgiou into space Hitler in their mirror universe.